gamesbook/pyprototypr/docs/source/card_decks.rst

   the spreadsheet
 - the names for `the Matrix Command`_ command must appear as a list assigned to the *labels* property of the command
-- the names for a "list of lists" must appear in the first list of the lists
+- the names for a "list of lists" must appear in the first list in the lists

 The ``Data`` command uses different properties to access these different types of sources: